Jacob Neusner: Scholarship

 Neusner's research centered on rabbinic Judaism of the Mishnaic and Talmudic eras.
 His work focused on bringing the study of rabbinical text into nonreligious educational institutions and treating them as non-religious documents.

 Neusner's five-volume History of the Jews in Babylonia, published between 1965 and 1969, is said to be the first to consider the Babylonian Talmud in its Iranian context.
 Neusner studied Persian and Middle Persian to do so.

 Neusner, with his contemporaries, translated into English nearly the entire Rabbinic canon.
 This work has opened up many Rabbinic documents to scholars of other fields unfamiliar with Hebrew and Aramaic, within the academic study of religion, as well as in ancient history, culture and Near and Middle Eastern Studies.

 In addition to his work on Rabbinic texts, Neusner was involved in Jewish Studies and Religious Studies.
 Neusner saw Judaism as "not particular but exemplary, and Jews not as special but (merely) interesting."

 Interfaith work

 Neusner also wrote a number of works exploring the relationship of Judaism to other religions.
 His A Rabbi Talks with Jesus attempts to establish a religiously sound framework for Judaic-Christian interchange.
 It earned the praise of Pope Benedict XVI and the nickname "The Pope's Favorite Rabbi".
 In his book Jesus of Nazareth, Benedict referred to it as "by far the most important book for the Jewish-Christian dialogue in the last decade."

 Political views

 Neusner called himself a Zionist, but also said "Israel’s flag is not mine.
 My homeland is America."
 He was culturally conservative, and opposed feminism and affirmative action.

-Neusner was a signer of the conservative Christian Cornwall Declaration on Environmental Stewardship, which expresses concern over what it called "unfounded or undue concerns" of environmentalists such as "fears of destructive manmade global warming, overpopulation, and rampant species loss".
+Neusner was a signer of the conservative Cornwall Declaration on Environmental Stewardship, which expresses concern over "unfounded or undue concerns" of environmentalists such as "fears of destructive manmade global warming, overpopulation, and rampant species loss".